pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/metadata.md

 - Success/failure information, including any error encountered for failed datums
 - The directory structure of input data that was seen by the job.

 Use the `pachctl list datum <pipeline>@<job ID>` to retrieve the list of datums processed by a given job, and pick the datum ID you want to inspect.
+That information can be useful when troubleshooting a failed job.
 ## Meta Repo

 Once a pipeline has finished a job, **you can access additional execution metadata about the datums processed** in the associated meta [system repo](../../../data-concepts/repo/#definition).
-That information can be useful when troubleshooting a failed job.
+Note that all the `inspect datum` information above is stored in this meta repo, along with a couple more.
+For example, you can find the `reason` in `meta/<datumID>/meta`: the error message when the datum failed.

+See the detail of the meta repo structure below.

 !!!
 Info
     A meta repo contains 2 directories: